pengpeng-yu/FastPCC/README.md

 The definition of training and testing configurations is lib/config.py

+## Known issues
+- For your first training on ShapeNetCorev2, the meshes in the dataset will be loaded and cached using Open3d.
+However, Open3d may complain about the loading of textures.
+This issue can be safely ignored for geometry compression, and won't appear next time.
+Besides, you can manually remove the cache of ShapeNetCorev2 in `datasets/ShapeNet/ShapeNetCore.v2/cache`.
+- There are some experimental code snippets in this project.
+Only the models we mentioned above are recommended for use.

 ## Citation
 If this work is helpful to your research, please consider citing:
 ````